Know your legal rights about pensions for military personnels

 There are three kinds of Family pensions:

-2. Special Family Pension may be granted to the family of an Armed Force personnel if his death is due to or hastened by a wound, injury or disease which is attributable to military service or aggravated by military service which was existed or arose during military service.
+2. Special Family Pension may be granted to the family of an Armed Force personnel if his death is due to or hastened by a wound, injury, or disease which is attributable to military service or aggravated by military service which was existed or arose during military service.

 DISABILITY PENSION

 A soldier cannot be asked to prove that the disease was contracted or aggravated by him on account of military service.
-It is presumed that he was disease-free at the time of his entry into Armed Forces, having being found fit due to physical and medical examinations.
+It is presumed that he was disease-free at the time of his entry into the Armed Forces, having been found fit due to physical and medical examinations.
 That presumption continues till it is proved by the employer that the disease was neither attributable to nor aggravated by military service.
 He is entitled to DP in addition to his service pension.

 Consult: Top Armed Forces Tribunal Lawyers